 A safe and supportive place for breastfeeding moms is a life-saving gift for the youngest and most vulnerable survivors of conflict or disaster.
 World Vision’s women and young children spaces help moms provide nutrition and nurture for children under age 5.

-Here are facts, figures, and stories behind Nepal’s ongoing recovery from a 7.8 magnitude- 7.8 earthquake that struck on April 25, 2015, killing 9,000 people and causing massive destruction.
+Nepal is still recovering from a magnitude 7.8 earthquake that struck April 25, 2015, killing 9,000 people and causing massive destruction.

 Hurricane Harvey and flooding around the world is captured in 12 stunning photographs by World Vision photographers as we respond to these natural disasters.

 In 2015, World Vision staffer Matt Stephens was in Nepal during the devastating earthquake.
 Two years later, he returns to witness how the disaster is impacting children and leading to a rise in hazardous child labor.

 A week after Nepal’s deadly earthquake, a stranger approached Kanchi, a mother of three, and asked to adopt her two boys.
 See how World Vision works to protect children from a variety of dangers after disaster strikes.